greenboxal/doggohub/doc/integration/saml.md

 ### Invalid audience

-This error means that the IdP doesn't recognize GitLab as a valid sender and receiver of SAML requests.
-Make sure to add the GitLab callback URL to the approved audiences of the IdP server.
+This error means that the IdP doesn't recognize DoggoHub as a valid sender and receiver of SAML requests.
+Make sure to add the DoggoHub callback URL to the approved audiences of the IdP server.

 ### Missing claims

-The IdP server needs to pass certain information in order for GitLab to either create an account, or match the login information to an existing account. `email` is the minimum amount of information that needs to be passed.
+The IdP server needs to pass certain information in order for DoggoHub to either create an account, or match the login information to an existing account. `email` is the minimum amount of information that needs to be passed.
 If the IdP server is not providing this information, all SAML requests will fail.